subhendu-de/azure-samples/webapp-usrmsi-mgmtapi-dotnet/README.md

 ## About The Sample

 This is a sample to demonstrate to call the Azure management rest api from an app service.
-The app service is using system assigned managed identity to read the resources under a resource group.
+The app service is using user assigned managed identity to read the resources under a resource group.

 ### Built With